Skip to main content

 In Episode 2, Carola Ruse, Senior Vice President Business Unit Electrolyzer Solution at Bosch, talks about the potential of green hydrogen as a key enabler for achieving climate goals and the challenges of electrolysis for the energy transition and decarbonization.

 Compared to other electrolysis technologies, PEM electrolysis stands out with higher power density, better energy efficiency, and high hydrogen output pressure.
-Offering maximum flexibility, minimal space requirements, and easy scalability, makes it a well-suited solution for the future.
+Its maximum flexibility, minimal space requirements, and easy scalability, makes it a well-suited solution for the future.

 Integrating them into the existing energy system and high costs are major challenges that must be overcome for the successful adoption of electrolysis.
 Despite this, Carola is convinced that the share of green hydrogen will increase significantly over the next year, forming a giant market.